Artystone

 Artystone and Darius had at least two sons, Arsames and Gobryas, and a daughter, Artazostre.
-According to the Greek historian Herodotus Artystone was Darius' favourite wife.
-She is also mentioned in the Persepolis Fortification Tablets, an administrative archive from Persepolis.
+According to the Greek historian Herodotus, Artystone was Darius' favourite wife.

 According to James Ussher, Artystone may have been another name for the biblical queen Esther, since Herodotus also called her Artystone the Virgin.
-While Esther is commonly known as the wife of Xerxes or Artaxerxes, the Book of Esther lists her cousin Mordecai as present during Nebuchadnezzar's capture of Jehconiah in 599 BC, and Josephus referencing him as a contemporary of Darius, making it impossible for Mordecai to be alive during Xerxes' or Artexerxes' reigns.
+While Esther is commonly known as the wife of Xerxes or Artaxerxes, the Book of Esther lists her cousin Mordecai as present during Nebuchadnezzar's capture of Jeconiah in 599 BC, and Josephus referencing him as a contemporary of Darius, making it impossible for Mordecai to be alive during Xerxes' or Artexerxes' reigns.